-The Committee may make an award in respect of a new appointment to 'buy out' incentive arrangements forfeited on leaving a previous employer, including by utilising Listing Rule 9.4.2, i.e. over and above the approach outlined in the table above.
-In doing so, the Committee will consider relevant factors including any performance conditions attached to these awards and the likelihood of those conditions being met, with the intention that the value awarded would be no higher than the expected value of the forfeited arrangements and would be made on a like-for-like basis.
+The Committee may make awards in respect of a new appointment to 'buy-out' remuneration arrangements forfeited on leaving a previous employer or engagement, including by utilising Listing Rule 9.4.2, i.e. over and above the approach outlined in the table above.
+In doing so, the Committee will consider relevant factors including any performance conditions attached to any forfeited awards and the likelihood of those conditions being met, with the intention that the value awarded would be no higher than the expected value of the forfeited arrangements and would be made on a like-for-like basis.